Belthasaran/rhplay/docs/ALERT_REPLACEMENT_TESTING.md

 ## Remaining Instances

-There are still approximately 137 instances of `alert()` and `confirm()` remaining in the file.
+There are still approximately 106 instances of `alert()` and `confirm()` remaining in the file.
 These should be replaced in future passes, focusing on:
-- Game staging and launch functions
-- Settings and configuration functions
+- Additional file selection and validation functions (ASAR, UberASM, SSH identity, launch program)
-- Additional profile management functions
+- Run management functions (create, save, stage, restore)
-- File association functions
+- Game launch and USB2SNES upload functions
-- USBFXP and USB2SNES functions
+- Feedback and comment saving functions
 - Additional validation and error messages